-Currently, the nearest high school is quite far, 2 1/2 hours by 4WD vehicle, and the students must board there (Tiddum town) to attend.
-Most families can not afford this.
-The village education committee has asked their government for a new building for high school (80 students, grades 7 through 11) but they have been told the government has no funds budgeted, and there is no plan to help.
+The nearest high school was is quite far, 2 1/2 hours by 4WD vehicle, and the students had to board there to attend.
+Most families could not afford this.
+The village education committee had asked their government for a new building for high school but were told the government had no available funds, and no plan to help.

 This project was made possible by generous donations of Boomerang, Baydin Inc. (Mountain View, California) and Moah Aye, and with the active participation and support of the village.
 Construction on the new high school building began in early 2020, and has now been completed.